wlcreate/wlcreate/README.md

   * 🩰 dance to my heart's content
   * 🍣 eat something yummy
   * 🎥 watch YouTube videos
-  * ...possibly all three at the same time?
+  * 🙈 ...sometimes all three at the same time?

 <details>
   <summary> <i> A little funny for your day... </i> </summary>